 Annual Passes are available for 2-park and 3-park varieties (Islands of Adventure, Universal Studios and Volcano Bay)

 We recommend utilizing the official Universal Orlando Website or a partner travel agent to purchase your tickets!
+It’s also worth checking out Undercover Tourist to see what the going discount rates are like.

 Short answer: Kinda.